Submissions

 • MAIN HEADINGS

-The main headings include INTRODUCTION, METHOD, RESULTS, and CONCLUSION.
-Authors are allowed to use subheadings under the main headings.
-If necessary, ACKNOWLEDGEMENT and APPENDIX may be included.
+The main headings include INTRODUCTION, METHOD, RESULTS, DISCUSSION, and CONCLUSION.
+Authors are allowed to 1) Add LITERATURE REVIEW after the INTRODUCTION if needed, and 2) Combine the RESULTS and DISCUSSION into one section named as "RESULTS AND DISCUSSION" if necessary.
+Authors are also allowed to use subheadings under the main headings.
+If necessary, APPENDIX may be included.

 1. Introduction

 Provide an adequate background.
-Explain how you addressed the problem, and why it is important to answer the problem, and also clearly state the aims of the study (how you think their answer would contribute to the existing scholarship on the subject).
-You should also discuss the relation of your research article with other research(s), and any related theories (especially from the most relevant theories, and high reputation journals) should also be written briefly in the Introduction.
-It should be presented in the form of paragraphs with the proportion of 15-20% of the whole article length.
+Explain how you addressed the problem and why it is important to answer it, and also clearly state the study's aims (how you think their answer would contribute to the existing scholarship on the subject).
+Suppose the author combines the Introduction with Literature Review.
+In that case, the author should also discuss the relation of your research article with other research(s), and any related theories (especially from the most relevant theories and high-reputation journals) should also be written briefly in the Introduction.
+It should be presented in paragraphs comprising 15-20% of the article's length.

 Explain briefly the research method involving research design, population and sample, research instruments, data collection procedures, and data analysis.
 A very detailed description of your research method is not necessary to write.
 The proportion of this section is 10-15% of the total article length.